technicalash/front-end-stack/README.md

 Following is the explanation of what these terms (calc,list..) means in this repo <br>
-calc = calculator project codes are written in those files list = To-Do-List project codes
+calc = calculator project codes are written in those files <br>
+list = To-Do-List project codes